lifewatch/eurobis/README.md

 ## Usage:

 - `getemodbiodata(dasid = "4662")`   - download data from a single dataset.
-Use the dasid obtained through the http://www.emodnet-biology.eu/data-catalog (the id from the url)
+Use the dasid obtained through the http://www.emodnet-biology.eu/data-catalog (the id from the url) or use the function 'listemodnetdatasets()' to get an overview

 - `getemodbiodata(aphiaid = "141433")` - download data from a single taxon.
 Use the id obtained through www.marinespecies.org